-- ✓ Access to University of Findlay's preceptor requirements, preceptor application forms, school-specific training modules, etc. - ✓ Preceptor CE (home-study courses and live webinars) - ✓ Sample student syllabi, activities, assignments and schedules - ✓ Orientation, grading and evaluation tools - ✓ Targeted professionalism, patient safety and practice-based teaching resources - ✓ PL Journal Club - ✓ Pharmacy 101 (IPPE teaching tools) - ✓ End-of-rotation exams - ✓ Preceptors Interact Preceptor discussion board
+- Access to the University of Findlay's preceptor requirements, preceptor application forms, school-specific training modules, etc. - ✓ Preceptor CE (home-study courses and live webinars) - ✓ Sample student syllabi, activities, assignments and schedules - ✓ Orientation, grading and evaluation tools - ✓ Targeted professionalism, patient safety and practice-based teaching resources - ✓ PL Journal Club - ✓ Pharmacy 101 (IPPE teaching tools) - ✓ End-of-rotation exams - ✓ Preceptors Interact Preceptor discussion board

-To access the program go to: http://www.pharmacistsletter.com/?referer=ufindlay/ptrn
+To access the program go to: https://pharmacist.therapeuticresearch.com/Home/PL

 - If you already have access to Pharmacist's Letter, it's important to go the web address above to log in.
 This will ensure that you get Preceptor Training CE and other tools included in the program added to your subscription. - If you don't have access to Pharmacist's Letter, you need to set up a University of Findlay Preceptor CE ID #.
-Follow the directions on the on the next page. - As of Spring of 2015, Pharmacist's Letter is continuing to update its Preceptor CE for both IPPE and APPE preceptors.
+Follow the directions on the next page. - Pharmacist's Letter is continuing to update its Preceptor CE for both IPPE and APPE preceptors.
 As new modules come out, you may see updates or recommendations from the Experiential Office based on available training.